pungggi/PersonalLookup/README.md

 ### Prepare Your Module

-1. Update the module version in the `.psd1` file for each new release
-2. Make sure all required fields are completed in your module manifest:
+1. Make sure all required fields are completed in your module manifest:
    - ModuleVersion
    - Author
    - Description